k00mi/gitaly/doc/design_ha.md

 # Gitaly High Availability (HA) Design
-Gitaly HA is an active-active cluster configuration for resilient git operations.
+Gitaly Cluster is an active-active cluster configuration for resilient git operations.
 [Refer to our specific requirements](https://gitlab.com/gitlab-org/gitaly/issues/1332).

 Refer to [epic &289][epic] for current issues and discussions revolving around HA MVC development.

 ## Terminology
-The following terminology may be used within the context of the Gitaly HA project:
+The following terminology may be used within the context of the Gitaly Cluster project:

 - Shard - partition of the storage for all repos.
 Each shard will require redundancy in the form of multiple Gitaly nodes (at least 3 when optimal) to maintain HA.
 - Praefect - a transparent front end to all Gitaly shards.
 This reverse proxy ensures that all gRPC calls are forwarded to the correct shard by consulting the coordinator.
 The reverse proxy also ensures that write actions are performed transactionally when needed.